CrazyRabbitttt/CrazyRabbitttt/README.md

 - 👋 Hi, I’m @CrazyRabbitttt
 - 👀 I’m interested in CPP(c) & Linux
-- 🌱 I’m currently learning CPP 、Linux and basic courses
+- 🌱 I’m currently learning CPP 、Linux and related technology stack
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on baidu Or tencent
-- 📫 How to reach me 2404987607@qq.com
+- 📫 How to reach me 2404987607@qq.com Or shaoguixin163@163.com
+- 💗 Alaways like Ice

 <!---
 CrazyRabbitttt/CrazyRabbitttt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.